dynatrace-oss/barista/documentation/barista-content.md

 # Barista design system

-All Markdown files (`README.md` files of components and documentation in this repository's root directory) are part of the [barista-content](***REMOVED*** i.e. the component documentation in our design system Barista.
-When adding new components or features, please update readme-files accordingly.
 Stick to the following best practices and structure guidelines when editing the documentation.

 ## Front matter